 Battle-tested.
 Chief Medical Officer.
-Recovering ER Doc.
+Emergency Physician.

 Imagine taking on the role of Chief Medical Officer for the 2nd largest chain pharmacy in the US, on the eve of a global pandemic.
 That is precisely where Dr. Kevin Ban found himself, in January 2020, as he assumed the helm at Walgreens.
 As the first wave of COVID hit U.S. shores, Kevin was pressed into battle mode.
 Good thing he is no stranger to creating order out of chaos.